geodynamics/aspect/doc/sphinx/user/extending/plugin-types/temp-bc.md

 parts of the boundary at which the temperature or composition is fixed, as well as at inflow boundaries.

-To implement a new a boundary conditions model for the temperature, you need to overload the `aspect::BoundaryTemperature::Interface` class and use the `ASPECT_REGISTER_BOUNDARY_TEMPERATURE_MODEL` macro to register your new class.
+To implement a new boundary conditions model for the temperature, you need to overload the `aspect::BoundaryTemperature::Interface` class and use the `ASPECT_REGISTER_BOUNDARY_TEMPERATURE_MODEL` macro to register your new class.
 The implementation of the new class should be in namespace